 While most people would think twice before eating from dirty dishes or drinking impure water, surprisingly few take the steps necessary to understand the quality of the air inside their own home.
-Yet, indoor air pollution inside the typical American home is typically 2-10 times higher than outdoor air pollution and by some estimates is responsible for as much as 50% of all illnesses.
-In fact, the U.S. Environmental Protection Agency (EPA) considers indoor air pollution the number one environmental health problem in the United States.
+Yet, indoor air pollution inside the typical American home is typically 2-10 times higher than outdoor contaminants and by some estimates is responsible for as much as 50% of all illnesses.
+In fact, the U.S. Environmental Protection Agency (EPA) considers air pollution inside our homes the number one environmental health problem in the United States.

 Some facts to consider: